dhall-lang/dhall-lang/standard/imports.md

 ... where:

-* The `sha256` judgment stands in for the the SHA-256 hashing algorithm specified in
+* The `sha256` judgment stands in for the SHA-256 hashing algorithm specified in
   [RFC4634 - Section 8.2.2](https://tools.ietf.org/html/rfc4634#section-8.2.2),
   treated as a pure function from an arbitrary byte array to a 64-byte array